 Description: Examines the historical, philosophical, technological, legal, and sociological foundations of education as they relate to public and private schools, with emphasis on multicultural and community schools.
-Students will develop an understanding of the multi-faceted relationship between society and education.
-School-based field experience required.
+Students will develop

 EDCI 5312 - Special Populations: Applying Theory to Practice

 Description: Cognitive, social, physical, and moral development research is presented and practical examples applied to teaching practice are demonstrated.